-New faces, different places and objects – Nicholas is intrigued by all of them.
+New faces, different places and objects – Nicholas is intrigued by all of them, and I love all of my baby’s expressions.
 It’s incredible to witness his curiosity about the world and be there as he discovers new things, like the feel of the wind against his face and his reflection in the mirror.
 Things we barely pay attention to are so new and interesting to him.

 His eyes widen more at the site of new things.
 He smiles at the familiar faces in his life and even giggles when I’m changing his outfits on his changing table.
 The watercolor lion that hangs above his changing table was the recipient of his first smile weeks ago, but now the rest of us get to witness that sweet smile several times a day.

 The sleep deprivation has hit an all-time high.
 I’m not sure why, to be honest.
 He’s sleeping a bit better, but for some reason I can’t get to sleep right away when my head hits the pillow – and I struggle to stay asleep.
 Sometimes I think I hear him cry.
 Other times I have too much on my mind to truly rest.
 I’ve simply hit a wall – and I’m not sure how to help myself.
 So, I rely on several cups of coffee each day and hope that it just works itself out.